I need a stationary wireless system. That is, I want the receiver and transmitter to both be rack mounted and AC powered. What can I use?

 - Press the flashing ENTER button to select the chosen Group.
 Flashing LEDs on the UR4 front panel indicate that the Group has been set and a Channel has been selected.

-for guidance.
+- NOTE: When using UR4 receivers in the G1 band, it is imperative to avoid local public safety frequencies.
+See Public Safety FAQ for guidance.
 Choose RADIO and use the UR4 control knob to select a Channel not in the public safety frequency band.

 - On the UR4 display, note the selected frequency in MHz.